knightron0/nnintroduction/README.md

 # nnintroduction
-Me learning to makea neural network to learn
+Me learning to make a neural network to learn